Sommaire

 When opening the photo, PhotoLab already offers a relevant solution to the image.

-PhotoLab brings a global solution to the image while specifically treating the different areas according to their illumination.
+PhotoLab brings a global and balanced solution to the image while specifically treating the different areas according to their illumination.

 The “Basic Tools” palette offers the essential tools for processing the photo.